2025 Annual Meeting: September 30–October 2 in Kingsport, Tennessee

 The Road Ahead: How Fahe and Our Partners Will Meet the Challenge

-We’ve heard how Members are growing their capacity and innovating for greater impact, they have big goals—and so does Fahe.
-This session we share how Fahe is evolving—through new operations, business lines, and partnerships—to support the network.
+We’ve heard how Members are growing their capacity and innovating for greater impact, they have big goals and so does Fahe.
+This session we share how Fahe is evolving through new operations, business lines, and partnerships to support the network.
 We will hear from a panel of funders, policymakers, and private sector partners about why they believe in Fahe’s work and why they are investing in the momentum of Housing Can’t Wait.
 We’ll close with a conversation on how we can move forward, united and energized.

 10:30–11:30 AM

-The Future of the Field: Leadership, Fresh Perspective, Bold Ideas
+The Future of the Field—Leadership, Fresh Perspective, Bold Ideas

-We will meet a panel of the emerging leaders shaping the future of housing and community development.
-They’ll share what brought them to this work, what inspires them—and what they believe it’ll take to make lasting change.
-We’ll also unpack insights to be gained from our network survey and explore how we can build stronger partnerships, fill service gaps, and shape strategies that move us forward
+what they believe it’ll take to make lasting change.
+We’ll also unpack insights to be gained from our network survey and explore how we can build stronger partnerships, fill service gaps, and shape strategies that move us forward.

 11:30 AM–12 PM

-Closing Remarks
+Housing Can’t Wait: Closing Remarks

 12 PM